 At the Rio Earth Summit in 1992, international negotiators adopted the United Nations Framework Convention on Climate Change (UNFCCC).
-The UNFCCC's objective is to prevent dangerous human interference with the climate system by stabilizing atmospheric concentrations of greenhouse gases at safe levels.
-The UNFCCC itself set no mandatory limits on greenhouse gas emissions for individual countries and contains no enforcement mechanisms.
+The UNFCCC's objective is to prevent dangerous human interference with the climate system by stabilizing atmospheric concentrations of GHGs at safe levels.
+The UNFCCC itself set no mandatory limits on GHG emissions for individual countries and contains no enforcement mechanisms.
 Instead, the UNFCCC provides for updates ('Protocols') that set mandatory emission limits.
 The Kyoto Protocol was adopted in 1997 and came into force in 2005.
 It set binding GHG emissions reduction targets for a group of industrialized countries.
-These targets are implemented in rolling emissions reductions commitment periods, with the first period from 2008 to 2012, and the second from 2013 to 2017 or 2020.
+These targets are implemented in rolling emissions reductions commitment periods, with the first period from 2008 to 2012, and the second from 2013 to 2020.
 Over 190 countries have ratified the UNFCCC and its Kyoto Protocol.

 All Parties to the UNFCCC are required to compile national inventories of the emissions and removals of the GHGs that are not controlled by the Montreal Protocol on Substances That Deplete the Ozone Layer (Montreal Protocol), a protocol to a separate United Nations convention.
 Hence, while CFCs and HCFCs are GHGs, they are also potent ozone-depleting substances and are not covered by the UNFCCC.
 In compiling national inventories all Parties use a methodological framework provided by the Intergovernmental Panel on Climate Change (IPCC), which is a technical body established by the United Nations to provide a clear scientific summary of the physical basis of the climate system and climate change.
-This summary is periodically updated and published in IPCC Assessment Reports2.
-The last (Fourth) Assessment Report was published in 2007 and the Fifth Assessment Report will be published in 2013/2014.
+This summary is periodically updated and published in IPCC Assessment Reports.
+The last (Fourth) Assessment Report was published in 2013/2014.

 Amongst other activities, the IPCC evaluates and quantifies the contribution of different gases and aerosols to climate change.
 As scientific understanding of the climate system advances, Parties may be required to report on the emissions of new GHGs.
-Thus, in the First Commitment Period of the Kyoto Protocol, all Parties had only to report emissions of four specific GHGs (CO_2 , CH_4 , N_2O , and SF_6) and two classes of GHGs (PFCs and HFCs).
-But in the Second Commitment Period, Parties are also required to report NF_3 emissions.
-NF_3 was not regulated earlier by the Kyoto Protocol in part because its potential importance as a GHG was not evaluated until the 2001 IPCC Assessment Report.
-Other changes to the required list of GHGs may occur in the future.
+Thus, in the First Commitment Period of the Kyoto Protocol, all Parties had only to report emissions of four specific GHGs ( $CO_2$ , $CH_4$ , $N_2O$ , and $SF_6$ ) and two classes of GHGs (PFCs and HFCs).
+But in the Second Commitment